jishnub/MPIMapReduce.jl/docs/src/index.md

 # MPIMapReduce

 This package provides a function [`pmapreduce`](@ref) that performs a distributed `mapreduce` operation using MPI.

-The syntax is similar to a standard Julia mapreduce operation, and it should be possible to substitute one with the other to go from a serial to a parallel code.
+!!! note
+    The `map` operation is performed in batches, therefore the operation is not load-balanced.
+The iterators are split evenly over the available processes, however this might change in the future.

 # Installation